Smile-SA/redmine_smile_list_cf_possible_values_filter/README.md

 Some project exceptions can be added.
 Filter also possible_values_localized if method provided by **Localizable Plugin**

+* The filtering and translation of possible values works for **multiple values** Custom Fields

 ## How it works

 It adds two fields to the Custom Fields (of type List) Configuration :